cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

     ...
 ```

-That will do the job and add the player win and loss or forfeit counts into the store.
-It is time to sort the player and clip the leaderboard to the best 100(`LeaderboardWinnerLength`) players.
+That will get the job done and add the player win, loss, or forfeit counts to the store.

-Therefore, scaffold a new transaction:
+It is time to sort the players and clip the leaderboard to the best 100(`LeaderboardWinnerLength`) players.
+Thus, scaffold a new transaction:

 ```bash
 $ ignite scaffold message updateBoard --module leaderboard
 ```

-again we can first create some helper functions in `x/leaderboard/keeper/board.go`:
+Again, you can first create some helper functions in `x/leaderboard/keeper/board.go`:

 ```golang